John and Benjamin Green: John Green

 John Green was born on 29 June 1787 at Newton Fell House, Nafferton, two miles north of Ovington, Northumberland.
 He was the son of Benjamin Green, a carpenter and maker of agricultural implements.
 After finishing school, he worked in his father's business.
 The firm moved to the market town of Corbridge and began general building work with young John concentrating on architectural work.
 About 1820, John set up business as an architect and civil engineer in nearby Newcastle upon Tyne.

 John Green married Jane Stobart in 1805, and they had two sons, John (c.1807–68) and Benjamin (c1811-58), both of whom became architects.
 Little is known about the career of John, but Benjamin worked in partnership with his father on many projects.

 In 1822 John Green designed a new building for the Newcastle Literary and Philosophical Society.
 The building, which houses the society's substantial library, is still in use today.
-He also designed a number of farmhouses, being employed on the Beaufront estate near Hexham and also on the Duke of Northumberland’s estates.
+He also designed a number of farmhouses, being employed on the Beaufront estate near Hexham and also on the Duke of Northumberland's estates.

 John Green was principally a civil engineer, and built several road and rail bridges.
 In 1829–31 he built two wrought-iron suspension bridges crossing the Tyne (at Scotswood) and the Tees (at Whorlton).
 The bridge at Scotswood was demolished in 1967 but the one at Whorlton still survives.
 When the High Level Bridge at Newcastle was proposed ten years later, John Green submitted plans, but those of Robert Stephenson were accepted by the York, Newcastle and Berwick Railway.
 Green also built a number of bridges using an innovative system of laminated timber arches on masonry piers, the Weibeking system, based on the work of Bavarian engineer C.F.
 Weibeking.
 The two he built for the Newcastle and North Shields Railway, at the Ouseburn and at Willington Quay remain in use, though the timbers were replaced with wrought iron in a similar lattice pattern in 1869.
 In 1840 he was elected to the Institution of Civil Engineers, and in 1841 he was awarded the institution's Telford Medal for his work on laminated arch design.

+Alongside his railway work, John designed stone bridges for new turnpike roads at Bellingham (Northumberland), Lintzford (Co.Durham), and Blackwell (Co.
+Durham).
+These were accompanied by toll houses in his usual plain style.

 John Green died in Newcastle on 30 September 1852.